 Bart: You can actually pinpoint the second when his heart rips in half!

-Hilariously played with in the episode "He Loves to Fly and He D'ohs", when Bart teases Homer about his appointment with Mr. Burns.
+- Hilariously played with in "He Loves to Fly and He D'ohs", when Bart teases Homer about his appointment with Mr. Burns.

 Sparky: "He's not her boyfriend."
 Yeah right! (turns to X-5) Would you kick that much booty if that were me dangling up there?

-On Sym-Bionic Titan, Lance and Ilana, who're masquerading as siblings, are asked this by their Nosy Neighbor Barb.
+- On Sym-Bionic Titan, Octus says these exact words to Lance and Ilana after they catch him with Kimmy.
+Of course, they kiss and start dating shortly afterward.
+Also, Lance and Ilana, who're masquerading as siblings, are asked this by their Nosy Neighbor Barb.
 Ilana calmly states he's her brother upon first meeting her.
 However, they play this trope a bit straight when Siefert refers to Ilana as Lance's "lady."

 Lance: [simultaneously] We're just friends!Ilana: [simultaneously] He's my brother!

 - The Secret Saturdays: A large chunk of the dialogue in "Curse of the Stolen Tiger" is devoted to Zak denying that he has a crush on Wadi.

 - On Franklin, this happens with the title character and Beaver's cousin Betty in "Franklin and Betty."
 They really are just friends, and though the ribbing causes Franklin to briefly break off the friendship, the story ends with Franklin (with some prodding from Bear) deciding that it's okay to play with Betty, regardless of what anyone else thinks.
 As for Beaver, she's thrilled, as she was becoming annoyed by Betty's moping.
 This also comes up with Samantha in Franklin and the Turtle Lake Treasure, though by the end of the film, they definitely seem to be in Puppy Love.